RebelGuy/chat-mate/projects/server/readme.md

 - `updatedDonation` (`PublicDonation`): The updated donation that is now marked as refunded.

 Can return the following errors:
-- `400`: When the donation is already marked as refunded.
+- `400`: When the request data is not sent or when the donation is already marked as refunded.
 - `404`: When no donation was found for the given ID.

 ### `POST /streamlabs/socketToken`